Mary J. Blige referred to herself as a “living legend” Sunday at the BET Awards and she proved why — by performing her own musical tribute.

 Related Story: BET Awards 2019 – Nipsey Hussle Remembered as ‘Revolutionary’

-During her acceptance speech, Blige thanked longtime collaborator Sean “P Diddy” Combs for believing in her early in her career, and she told Uptown Records founder Andre Harrell she would never forget the fact that he helped lift her out of the projects.
-She also expressed gratitude to her family.
+During her acceptance speech, Blige thanked longtime collaborator Sean “P Diddy” Combs for believing in her early in her career, and she praised Uptown Records founder Andre Harrell for helping to lift her out of the projects.

-“Mommy, I love you and I want to thank you for your love and understanding,” Blige said to her mother, who was seated in the audience.
-She went on to thank her father, her siblings, nieces, nephews, cousins, aunts, uncles and friends.
+“Mommy, I love you and I want to thank you for your love and understanding,” Blige said to her mother, who was seated in the audience in downtown Los Angeles.

 “Although I’m a leader, a queen, a living legend… Although I’m all these things, I’m a servant as well and I’m here to serve.
 Being a servant is not always glamorous or popular, but it’s the job and the assignment that I was given,” she said.
 “Because in order to become an authority, I had to come under authority.
 It’s because, when the glory is placed on me, I give it back to God.”

-Lil’ Kim also came on stage to help her perform “I Can Love You,” and Blige was later joined by Method Man for a performance of “You’re All I Need to Get By.”
+Lil’ Kim came on stage to help her perform “I Can Love You,” and Blige was later joined by Method Man for a performance of “You’re All I Need to Get By.”